emidombek/nomada-photo/docs/README.md

      ![Screenshot of HTML markup used for Hero Image](/docs/images/rename_hero_image_html.png)

-     - Screenshot of the CSS markup used for the Hero Image:
+     - Screenshot of the CSS used for the Hero Image:

      ![Screenshot of part of the CSS used for Hero Image](/docs/images/hero_image_css.png)